PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-Nice, now we have all of our basic pages setup.
+Nice, now we have all of our basic pages set up.

-In the next section we will start to setup our Strapi backend.
+In the next section, we will start to set up our Strapi backend.

 ## Getting Started with Strapi 5